 Ingredients

-The dry ingredients in AIP Cranberry Muffins are cassava flour, coconut flour, collagen, gelatin, coconut sugar, baking soda and sea salt.
+The dry ingredients in Paleo AIP Cranberry Muffins are cassava flour, coconut flour, collagen, gelatin, coconut sugar, baking soda and sea salt.

 Wet ingredients are coconut oil, coconut milk, water, apple cider vinegar and the cranberries.